mckeon-ben/particle-pushers/README.md

 python examples/plotting.py                    # every data file
 ```

-`plotting.py` needs matplotlib and, by default, a LaTeX installation
+`plotting.py` typesets through LaTeX by default, needing an
-with the `helvet` and `sansmath` packages, since it typesets through
+installation with the `helvet` and `sansmath` packages.
+Set
-LaTeX.
-Set `USETEX = False` at the top of the script to use
+`USETEX = False` at the top of the script to use matplotlib's own
-matplotlib's own renderer instead.
+renderer instead.

 ## Package layout